 What?
 Yeah, I couldn’t deal with the size or redness.
 Am I an idiot?
 Probably.
 I also didn’t feel like spending another $100 to get AES output since it doesn’t come with breakout cables, nor did I want to spend the money for a good internal ethernet card.
 Will I go back?
 If they ever make a Dante-based Rednet device that sounds just as good and is intended for personal audio use (and is much smaller), absolutely.

-I settled in at home with the Lynx E22 going to the Mutec MC-3+USB as a re-clocker (eventually deciding the Mutec wasn’t doing the Lynx any favors, I dropped that out of the setup).
+I settled in at home for a while with the Lynx E22 going to the Mutec MC-3+USB as a re-clocker (eventually deciding the Mutec wasn’t doing the Lynx any favors, I dropped that out of the setup).
 Much smaller footprint than the Rednet and it sounds nearly as good to me as the Rednet 3 alone.

 All of this madness at home made me miss the devices at work, so I experimented with some more economical options rather than using a four-figure device there.